Player: Evan Rodrigues

 Hometown: Toronto, Ontario, Canada

-Contract Status: Rodrigues signed a one year deal with the Pittsburgh Penguins last offseason and is set to become an unrestricted free agent unless he and the team come to terms on a new deal beforehand.
+Contract Status: Rodrigues became an unrestricted free agent last summer, but returned to the Penguins when he signed a one year deal worth $1.0 million on the first day of free agency.
+He is again set to become an UFA this July unless he and the team come to terms on a new deal beforehand.

 Story of the Season